 This post is the fifth post in a series through the book of Revelation.
 Follow this link to a video recording of this post.

-Revelation of Jesus Christ (2:12).
+The Revelation of Jesus Christ (2:12).
 Christ is revealed as the one among them with the sword – sharp and double-edged.
-This description of Christ’s double character in judgment of the world, and in particular the church, occurs seven times in Revelation (Rev. 1:16; 2:12, 16, 35; 6:8; 19:15, 21).
+This description of Christ’s character in the judgment of the world, and in particular the church, occurs seven times in Revelation (Rev. 1:16; 2:12, 16, 35; 6:8; 19:15, 21).
 Roman officials had the right to carry this sword – and with it the right to life and death.
 Christ here implies that his judgment can lead either to life (salvation through repentance) or death (judgment if the accused does not repent) – the reader or hearer must choose.
 This brief revelation of Christ among them sets the stern tone of the rest of this short letter.

 Bringing it home.